 Today their wines are sold in all 50 states with distribution in 49 states, the exception being California where they sell direct.
 In addition, they have a solid international distribution with parts of Asia being a focus as well as Europe, the Caribbean, Canada, India and parts of South America among other countries and regions.

 The winery is located off of Rutherford Cross Road; they like to refer to themselves as the “50-yard line winery of Napa Valley” – or perhaps more appropriately the “heart” of the valley.
-If you look on a Napa Valley Wine map you will see that geographically they are nearly the center point in the valley.
+If one looks on a Napa Valley Wine map you will see that geographically they are nearly the center point in the valley.

 Select Wines

-The Sauvignon Blanc is their most produced and widely distributed wine.
-The 2013 Honig Napa Sauvignon Blanc saw no malolactic fermentation and was aged in stainless steel tanks.
+The 2013 Honig Napa Valley Sauvignon Blanc saw no malolactic fermentation and was aged in stainless steel tanks.
 Aromatically it shows notes of citrus including orange and lemon with a floral component.
 On the palate it is clean and balanced with notes of grapefruit and lingering mineralities.

-The Rutherford Sauvignon Blanc is blended slightly with 10% Semillon and Muscat.
+The 2013 Honig Rutherford Sauvignon Blanc is blended slightly with 10% Semillon and Muscat.
 Unlike their Napa Sauvignon Blanc, this wine sees oak during its aging.
 Aromatically there are a number of differences.
-The 2013 Honig Rutherford Sauvignon Blanc shows baking spices and tropical notes on the bouquet.
-Flavors include white peach and pear with lots of fruit lingering on the clean finish.
-As a result of this blend and winemaking practices this wine has a nice mouth feel and carries some decent weight.
+This wine shows baking spices and tropical notes on the bouquet.
+Flavors include white peach and pear with loads of fruit lingering on the clean finish.
+As a result of this blend and winemaking practices this wine features a creamy mouth feel and present some noticeable mouth-feel weight.

 Several of their Cabernet Sauvignons showcase individual vineyards and it is interesting to taste these wines side by side and notice the differences (when taken into account the grapes were picked at similar sugars and treated similar in the winery).
-After a contract came up for fruit from the Bartolucci Vineyard (a vineyard in Spring Mountain managed by long time growers in the Napa Valley) – Michael convinced them to sell him the Cabernet Sauvignon from their vineyard in 1999.
+After a contract came up for grapes from the Bartolucci Vineyard, a vineyard in Spring Mountain managed by long time growers in Napa Valley, Michael convinced them to sell him the Cabernet Sauvignon from their vineyard in 1999.
 This has since turned into a strong grower/winery relationship and Honig makes wine from this vineyard every year.

 The 2010 Honig Bartolucci Vineyard is 100% varietal.
 It is a vineyard that grows on the lower slopes of Spring Mountain and does not display a huge mountain backbone as one might find in vineyards located higher in this appellation.
 It is rounded upon entry and surprisingly soft yet complex.
 Notes of black cherry, black plum, blackberry and tar are found on the palate.
 The tannins initially show on the palate in the front and linger for some time, slowly working their way to the back.